stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 convey votes on sets of conceptual statements.
 The core technique of voting with quorum slices is termed _federated voting_.
-We next describe federated voting, then detail protocol messages in the following subsection.
+We next describe federated voting, then detail protocol messages in the subsections that follow.

 ## Federated voting

-Federated voting is a process through which nodes confirm statements.
+Federated voting is a process through which nodes _confirm_ statements.
 Not every attempt at federated voting may succeed--an attempt to vote on some statement `a` may get stuck, with the result that nodes can confirm neither `a` nor its negation `!a`.
 However, when a node succeeds in confirming a statement `a`, federated voting guarantees two things:

 1. No two well-behaved nodes will confirm contradictory statements in any configuration and failure scenario in which any protocol can